Controls

 Group in the Explorer with a shared selection frame

 When the group is selected as a whole, the properties panel on the right shows [Multiple selection] with the [Control layout] section.
 These icons align members flush (left, center, right, top, middle, bottom), distribute them with equal spacing, or remove all gaps.
-The [Logic] section also exposes [Conditional formatting (Group1)] – a single rule can affect every member at once (for example, hide the entire group when a variable reaches a certain value).
+The [Logic] section also exposes [Conditional formatting (Group1)].
+This lets you hide the entire group at once whenever a variable reaches a certain value – which is the actual purpose of conditional formatting at the group level.

 Individual controls inside the group remain fully editable.
 Click them in the Explorer or click them again on the canvas and change text, color, or size as usual.